-This mini pumpkin coffee cake is loaded with pumpkin puree, a dash of cinnamon, nutmeg, cloves, and a handful of other ingredients.
+This mini pumpkin coffee cake is loaded with pumpkin puree, an assortment of pumpkin spices such as cinnamon, nutmeg, and cloves, and a handful of pantry staples.

-I topped the cake with a lovely streusel topping which added a nice buttery crunch to each bite.
+The pumpkin spice cake is topped with a lovely easy to make streusel topping which adds a nice buttery crunch to each bite.

 For the streusel topping, I mixed together a little brown sugar, a touch of granulated sugar, flour, cinnamon, and softened butter.

 You’ll notice in the recipe, I use 1 egg yolk instead of a whole egg.
 Please don’t throw the egg white away.
-Save it to add to your scrambled eggs the next morning or, better yet save it to use to make meringues.
+Save it to add to your scrambled eggs the next morning or consider using it in any one of these recipes: